article background

 Econofibre offers three unlimited hyperfibre plans, each charges a $50 connection fee:

 All Econofibre hyperfibre plans are open term and allow BYO router.
-Fees apply for a Econofibre modem.
+Fees apply for a Econofibre router.

 Worldnet